kallerouvinen/website-react/README.md

 ## Env-files

-Required public keys for EmailJS and reCAPTCHA are imported from .env-files.
-Usually .env-files are not committed to version control, but I made an exception here as I don't want to check the public keys again from admin consoles.
+The required public key for Web3Forms is imported from .env-file.
+While it's common practice not to commit .env-files to version control, I've made an exception in this case.
+Since the key is public and doesn't pose a security risk, I chose to store it in the repository rather than elsewhere.